Changes in your tax situation

-When your financial situation changes - you a pay rise or a bonus, for instance - your tax affairs are usually take care of automatically.
+When your financial situation changes - you receive a pay rise or a bonus, for instance - your tax affairs are usually taken care of automatically.

 However, there are key moments when you need to be particularly alert to make sure that HMRC has the right information - and, crucially, doesn’t charge you too much tax.

 Here, we explore the scenarios when your tax situation is most likely to change and explain what actions to take.

 When you first start work, your employer should give you a starter form to complete.
 This is sent to HMRC, which uses it to calculate your tax code and ensure the correct tax is deducted from your pay.

 Until this happens, your employer will normally use an emergency tax code, based on the standard personal allowance (£11,000 in 2016-17).

 If you start work at any time other than at the beginning of a new tax year, the emergency code may cause you to pay too much tax or too little.
 This should be refunded when the correct code is applied.

 Find out more: emergency tax code explained - how much you'll pay

 Tax on temporary or seasonal jobs